daniazevedo43/SprintManager/README.md

 ## Authentication

 JWT is used for authentication and authorization.
-All endpoints, except for registration and login, require a valid token for access.
+All endpoints, except for registration and login, require a valid access token.

-#### How to get a token
+#### How to get an access token

 1. Send a `POST` request to register in the API.
     * **Endpoint**: `/api/Auth/register`